linustws/spinnit/README.md

-# WheelOfDestinyBot
+# FateRoulette

 In a dilemma?
-Spin the wheel and unveil your fate 💫
+No worries, let me unveil your fate 💫

 https://t.me/helpjoydecidebot